CityofToronto/bdit_volumes/README.md

 **1. Permanent Traffic Counts:** Loop detectors, most of which are under the jurisdiction of the RESCU traffic management system and primarily cover the Gardiner Expressway, Don Valley Parkway, Lakeshore Boulevard and Allen Road.

 **2. Short Period Traffic Counts (SPTCs):** Volumes collected using temporary automatic traffic recorders (ATRs), and typically carried out over 3 or 7-day periods.
-These are typically gathered through a City-run rotating count program or as a result of traffic impact studies.
+These are typically gathered to support specific studies by Transportation Services (e.g. signal retiming studies) or other divisions as well as through a City-run rotating count program.

 **3. Turning Movement Counts (TMCs):** Volumes can be inferred using manual turning movement counts, although these typically do not cover a full 24-hour period and may have significant gaps given the manual nature of these counts.